 , and then follow the steps in the Fix it Wizard.
 Notes

-- After you run the package, you need click Show hidden devices on the View menu in Device Manager before you can see devices that are not connected to the computer.
+- After you run the package, you must first select show hidden devices on the Device Manager View menu before you can see devices that are not currently connected to the computer.

 - This wizard may be in English only.
 However, the automatic fix also works for other language versions of Windows.

 - If you are not on the computer that has the problem, save the Fix it solution to a flash drive or a CD and then run it on the computer that has the problem.

 Then, go to the "Did this fix the problem?